 • To avoid big crowds, skip visits on summer and fall weekends, the Christmas period and Easter weekend.
 Christmas weekends are especially busy.
 Consider attending on a weekday, especially Tuesday or Wednesday.

 • Consider attending from January to mid-March, when crowds are smallest and admission prices are cheapest, plus for most of the period you get a free recorded audio guide.

 • On most weekends and other busy days, you will need to make a reservation in advance for a specific time for the self-guided house tour – at Christmas the wait to get into the house may be several hours, although you can use the time to tour other parts of the estate.

-• Plan on a minimum of a full day on the estate to see the highlights and two days to see everything in more depth (you can purchase admission for the second day for $25, as long as you do so before leaving the grounds).
+• Plan on a minimum of a full day on the estate to see the highlights and two days to see everything in more depth (you can purchase admission for the second day at a discount, as long as you do so before leaving the grounds).